ndeutschmann/zunis/doc_build/library/tutorial/nointeg.rst

 In a first step, we initialize a trainer object.
 We generate a batch of 10 uniformly sampled points in the 2D hypercube `x` with the probability distribution `px` and the function value `fx`.
 Then, one training step is performed on this batch.
-The trainer could be then used in an integrator object to perform an integration.